potatoqualitee/eol-dr/checklist.md

 ### Accountant

 Our accountant Tracey Calendar (tracey@calendarcpa.com) can help you figure out a lot of things and perhaps give you advice on anything I missed.
-They know our financial history form the past 10 years.
+They know our financial history from the past 10 years.

 Ask our accountant or look over our finances to see any new 1099s if this list gets outdated.